CurtisWirtz/ufc-elo/README.md

 * I created a fantasy-matchup feature to compare how fighters would matchup at any time during their careers.
     * The React library [Recharts](https://recharts.github.io/) was very useful for representing the competing fighters' career trajectories.

 #### OK.
-So, it's far from perfect... but, it was pretty fun to build and I learned a ton.
+So, the Elo math may never be perfect... but, it was fun to build and see cursory results.

 🔴 This project is no longer live on the web (I enjoyed the Reddit views, but not paying for VM hosting).